 We use our photographs to create awareness and raise funds for conservation.
 Please email us for permissions to use our photographs.
 We’ve granted licenses to artists, galleries, fundraising campaigns, travel media, researchers and wildlife foundations.

 At Karvansarai, we strive to minimise our carbon footprint.
 When we are limited in achieving this due to the absence of suitable alternatives e.g. air travel, we seek to counterbalance our emissions with organisations such as Ancient Forest Guardians.
 AFG endeavour to protect underfunded primary growth forests of significant natural heritage.
-Current projects include the 10,000 hectare Alarachi Cloud Forest in Bolivia in partnership with Prometa and 62,000 hectares of the Dzanga Sangha Special Reserve moist forest in the Central African Republic in partnership with Sangha Lodge.
+Current projects include the 6,062ha Alarachi cloud forest and 4,778ha dry forest Corbalán in Bolivia in partnership with Prometa and 72,000ha of the Dzanga Sangha Special Reserve moist forest in the Central African Republic in partnership with Sangha Lodge.

 Sangha Lodge, located in the Dzanga Sangha Protected Area, in the Congo Basin rainforest of the Central African Republic is home to this vital pangolin project.
 The team are dedicated to pangolin research; rehabilitating rescued injured and orphaned pangolins and returning them back to the wild; creating employment opportunities and awareness in the local communities.
 During the worldwide pandemic of 2020, Alon and Alessandra were locked down here for 7 months.
 They nursed back to health and released, Pengue, a white bellied pangolin who suffered permanent neurological damage from a machete blow to his head.
 Despite the pandemic they were able to raise $3000 for the project from generous donors around the world.
 They were also involved in the care of Masika, a rescued baby black bellied pangolin that was starting her journey of self-releasing as they left.

-Our hearts go out to Sandi, Morula and Jabu.
-We are devastated by the passing of beloved Doug.
-He was an incredible soul who dedicated his life to educating about, protecting and caring for elephants.
+Our hearts go out to Sandi and Molula.
+We are devastated by the passing of beloved Doug and Jabu.
+They were incredible souls who dedicated their lives to educating about, protecting and caring for elephants.
 In this video from November 2019 Alessandra asked Doug what can we all learn from Elephants for the #oneactwednesday campaign.
 His message for us was to tread lightly, live more like elephants in harmony with our planet.
-May you rest in peace Doug and live on in your herd and the many people around the globe you have touched deeply.
-Sandi is now leading the difficult journey of caring for the future of Jabu and Morula as well as continuing the work of educating children in the local community to prevent further human wildlife conflict.
+May you rest in peace Doug and Jabu, live on in your herd and the many people around the globe you have touched deeply.
+Sandi is now leading the difficult journey of caring for the future of Morula as well as continuing the work of educating children in the local community to prevent further human wildlife conflict.
 We firmly believe education is the solution and will continue to support your critical work.